-Forests: EU Timber Regulation (EUTR)185/ Forest Law Enforcement, Governance and Trade (FLEGT) Regulation186
+Forests: EU Timber Regulation (EUTR)/ Forest Law Governance and Enforcement, Trade (FLEGT) Regulation

 Between March 2015 and February 2017, Luxembourg carried out 12 checks on operators placing domestic timber on the EU market for the first time and 17 checks on operators importing timber.
-These numbers are in line with the number of checks that Luxembourg had planned for this period187.
-It is estimated that 200 operators in Luxembourg placed domestic timber on the EU market for the first time in this period and that 245 imported timber.
+These numbers are in line with the number of checks that Luxembourg had planned for this period.
+It is estimated that 200 operators in